-Judgment is the ultimate trap.
+Judgment is the Ultimate Trap

 This isn’t an easy trap to escape.
 Society judges us from birth.
-We learn how to self judge ourselves from our earliest days.
+We learn how to self-judge ourselves from our earliest days.
 In school, children are often forced to be measured and then taught to hold themselves down.
 At work, arbitrary measures keep us trying to meet unrealistic quotas.
-In loneliness, we often keep ourselves disconnected from others: our own judgment preventing us from seeing others or ourselves as someone worthy to be with in life.
+In loneliness, we often keep ourselves disconnected from others: our judgment preventing us from seeing others or ourselves as someone worthy to be with in life.
 We each face countless layers of judgment in this modern world.

 Judgment is a whip: fear and pain which lashes a person down.